longyuxi/dew-lover/README.md

 # Dew Lover
-A repository keeping the code for part of the work of Kiehart lab
+A repository keeping the code for part of the work of Kiehart lab.

 ## Goal of this repo:
-- Keep a documentation of how we do everything, so that we can spot obvious errors, and students after us can have a place to resume the research.
+To keep a documentation of how everything is done, so that we can reproduce everything, may it be good or bad, and future student researchers can have a place to resume the research from.

+This repository will be kept public so that anyone who needs it can find it.

+## How to use this repo
+- This repo is public, so do not put sensitive information in this repo.
+Use `.gitignore` to hide it if necessary.
+- Update the last section of this README whenever something is changed on the RAPID VM.
+- Toss in potentially useful information related to this project or bioinformatics overall.

+## Things to go over with Hector on Friday
+1. Key-based SSH login
+2. Setting up VS Code for working with a remote machine
+3. Basic Git usage (and see how `git push` works with someone else's computer)
+4. Basic Linux navigation
+5. Basic Markdown syntax

 ## Softwares used (from Hector's paper):
 - [GATK](https://www.broadinstitute.org/partnerships/education/broade/best-practices-variant-calling-gatk-1)